th0tmaker/WebDesign/Authentication Forms/README/README.md

 ### In conclusion:

-authentication forms are a crucial design component of any website or application that requires user authentication.
+Authentication forms are a crucial design component of any website or application that requires user authentication.
 They help ensure the security and privacy of users' accounts and personal information.
 This design offers a simple and effective way for the user to navigate through the authetication scope.
 The password and repeat password fields include a toggle eye icon  that allows the user to show or hide their password